TomLiDev/Oda-Nobunagav1/README.md

 I wanted a colour scheme which provided good contrast between text/headers and backgrounds for easy navigation which also didn't detract from the main images.
 I wanted the images to be stand out and be as striking as possible, so opted for a relatively neutral palette.

-Many of the images I used for the project are digital copies of original Japanese artwork produced at the time, paintings on parchment and similar materials, which had a straw-like yellow/faded white colour to them.
+Many of the images I used for the project are digital copies of original Japanese artwork produced at the time, paintings on parchment and similar materials, which had a beige/faded/off-white colour to them.
 I used this colour as the background for many of the site pages, and it worked well blending the background images and giving contrast for headings and text.
-I also used the same colour for the font on the nav bar items, to provide consistency and I think it looks better here than plain white.
+I also used the same colour for the font on the nav bar items, to provide consistency and I think it looks better than plain white.

 ![Image of Color Palette](documentation/color-palette.png)